TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 This section is not a comprehensive troubleshooter for a Raspberry Pi, but it gives some examples of the problem solving skills that will be beneficial to your journey into microcomputers.
 When I bought my model B, a lot of problems had not been worked out.
 Compromises, workarounds, and hacks had to be implemented to accomplish some goals.
 Many of these problems have been solved with the new line of Raspberry Pis including the A+, B+, 2 B, Zero, and 3 B.

+  * Low resolution video

+This happens with kids ofen.
+The quick solution is to reboot.
+Click on the menu in the top left > Logout > Reboot.

+This happens when you first plug in the Raspberry Pi with the power before the HDMI.
+If you change the order of operations to HDMI and then power, the boot process will automatically identify the video source and give provide optimal resolution.

   * Peripheral power / Powered USB Hub